MasterX732782/Recroom-Box-EAC/README.md

-                     Go here to https://discord.gg/5FnBwDkhZS to get the bypass
+                     (https://discord.gg/5FnBwDkhZS) go here to get the bypass